Hahaa13/Mod-Auto-OWO/README.md

+THIS IS MY MODDED AUTO OWO FROM THE ORIGINAL
+THANKS TO ALL OF THE AUTHORS FOR THIS AUTO

 # discord-selfbot-owo-bot

 **Keep In Mind This Repository Is For Educational Purposes Only.
 Selfbot are against Discord's ToS and against OwO's Rules!
 Use It At Your Own Risk!**